 The construction works of No. EP/SP/61/10 Organic Resources Recovery Centre Phase 1 (the Project) commenced on 21 May 2015.
-This is the 56th monthly Environmental Monitoring and Audit (EM&A) report presenting the EM&A works carried out during the period from 1 to 31 January 2020 in accordance with the EM&A Manual.
+This is the 56th monthly Environmental Monitoring and Audit (EM&A) report presenting the EM&A works carried out during the period from 1 to 29 February 2020 in accordance with the EM&A Manual.
 Substantial completion of the construction works was confirmed on 3 December 2018.
 In the meantime, the operation phase EM&A programme had commenced in March 2019.
+Substantial Completion in respect of substantial part of the Works was confirmed on 24 February 2020.
+The construction phase EM&A programme was completed in the end of February 2020.